Food Intolerances vs. Food Allergy - The Overview

 3. Measures for recognition

-It is important to start with small amounts and increase gradually to see whether the food or the amount of it leads to an intolerance.
-If you have already gained a rough overview through the food diary, you should definitely consult a doctor in order to clarify the exact causes.
+Start with a little bit of food and slowly increase to see if it causes any problems.
+If you have a general idea from the food diary, see a doctor to find out the specific reasons.
 For example, problems that occur when drinking milk may be due to a lactose intolerance or a milk allergy.
-In order to initiate the right treatment, it must be clarified in advance what the diagnosis is.
+To initiate the right treatment, it must be clarified in advance what the diagnosis is.

 4. The most known food intolerances